apache/paimon/docs/content/cdc-ingestion/kafka-cdc.md

 </table>

 {{< hint info >}}
 The JSON sources possibly missing some information.
-For example, Ogg and Maxwell format don't contain field types; When you write JSON sources into Flink Kafka sink, it will only reserve data and row type and drop other information.
-The synchronization will try best to handle the problem as follows:
+For example, Ogg and Maxwell format standards don't contain field types; When you write JSON sources into Flink Kafka sink, it will only reserve data and row type and drop other information.
+The synchronization job will try best to handle the problem as follows:
 1. If missing field types, Paimon will use 'STRING' type as default.
-Note that the Ogg and Maxwell standard implementation don't contain field types.
-2. If missing database name or table name, you cannot database synchronization.
-But you can still do table synchronization.
+2. If missing database name or table name, you cannot do database synchronization, but you can still do table synchronization.
 {{< /hint >}}

 ## Synchronizing Tables